p3t33/nixos_flake/README.md

-Personal [NixOS] configurations defined with [Home Manager] in a flake.
-This repo is a work in progress, containing configuration files for my various machines.
+Personal [NixOS] configurations with [home-manager] as OS module(and as a stand alone for generic GNU/Linux) in a flake.
+This repository is a work in progress, containing configuration files for my various machines.

+> [!IMPORTANT]
+> Since I'm employing [sops-nix] for secret management (such as user password)
+> within this repository, complete deployment is not feasible without the necessary
+> encryption key.
+Consequently, certain configurations will not function properly.
+>
+> Use this repository as a blueprint for setting up your own system.
+The individual
+> configuration files (such as tmux, neovim, etc.) can serve as a reference.
+>
+> If you still thinking using the repository "as is" then you will need to remove the
+> high level sops file(sops-configuration.nix) from the import list and editing the
+> password for the prime user.

 # Design philosophy
 - Multiple machines are defined with emphasis on shared code between them in order to achieve consistency and to avoid code repeat where possible.
 - Work flow is heavily skewed towards the use of the keyboard and the terminal.
-Some keyboard bindings may look strange but they are effected by the fact that I am using a programmable keyboard(configurations can be located in [my Adv360-Pro-ZMK repo]).
+Some keyboard bindings may look strange but they are effected by the fact that I am using a programmable keyboard(configurations in [my Adv360-Pro-ZMK repo]).
 - Lacking functionality is extended by scripts(such as Firefox bookmarks for rofi).
-- Effort has been made to define everything using nix, including the $HOME dot files to the possible extent.
+- Effort has been made to define everything using nix, including the $HOME dotfiles to the possible extent.

 # Highlights
-- Multiple hosts configurations, with home-manger as nixos module all reusing configuration.
-- Stand alone home-manger configuration to be used on top of a generic Linux host such as Ubuntu.
+- Multiple host configurations using [home-manager] as a NixOS module, allowing for shared configurations across systems, with an option for standalone home-manager configurations to be used on generic Linux hosts, such as Ubuntu.
 - Secrets deployment using [sops-nix].
 - Extensively configured xorg and terminal environment.
 - Configuration for KVM, VirtualBox, and docker.